knurling-rs/defmt/book/src/json-output.md

 😁: Sounds great, how can I use it?

-To activate the json output, just add the `--json` flag to your invocation of `probe-run`.
+To activate the JSON output, just add the `--json` flag to your invocation of `probe-run`.
 If you are using our `app-template` edit `.cargo/config.toml` like this:

 ```diff
 [target.'cfg(all(target_arch = "arm", target_os = "none"))']